FAQ’s

 Yes, we allow prospective residents to schedule a trial stay for a 4-week period so that they can experience what life will be like at Trinity House before making the decision to move in permanently.
 For more information, please contact our friendly team or book a tour to see our facilities.

-Allowing pets into our home is dependent on any allergies others may have who live in our home.
+We allow well-behaved pets to visit Trinity House Care Home, and our residents and staff love greeting them.
 Please get in touch if you would like to discuss this in more detail.

 Yes.
 Trinity House Care Home is regularly inspected by the Care Inspectorate to ensure our care home in Edinburgh continues to meet a high standard of care in all areas of the home.